sdaza/track-congress-tweets/README.md

 The goals of this project are:

-1. To track the level of positivity and negativity of congress members tweets by day using **sentiment analysis** (i.e., extraction of *emotional intent* from text)
+1. To track the level of positivity and negativity of daily congress members tweets using **sentiment analysis** (i.e., extraction of *emotional intent* from text)
-2. Create a index of polarization of congress tweets.
-After adjusting subjectivity lexicons and assess text classification, to define a method to classify tweets every day.
+2. Create a index of polarization from congress tweets.
+After adjusting subjectivity lexicons and assess text classification, to define a method to classify tweets every day and create a polarization index.
 4. To explore the association between positivity and polarization indexes with outcomes such as congress approval ratings and proportion of bill passed.

 ### Data

 I use data collected by the developer Alex Litel, who created a tool ([Congressional Tweet Automator](https://github.com/alexlitel/congresstweets)) that stores every Congress member’s tweets every day, as been highlighted in a recent [Washington Post article](https://www.washingtonpost.com/news/politics/wp/2017/06/26/how-congress-tweets-visualized/?utm_term=.6e80a8653a5f).

-Daily tweet files and meta information on congress members is in JSON format.
+Daily tweet files and meta information on congress members are in JSON format.

 ### Preliminary analysis

+This preliminary analysis

 1. A rather simple approach is to state whether a document is positive and negative, that is, the *polarity* of a document.
 Or in other words, the measure of positive or negative tweets?

 I use the data provided by X.

 Polarity calculation is a number that is negative to represent a negative, zero to represent neutral and positive to present positive tone.